WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

 ## Branches

-Ongoing development will be done in the `develop` with merges done into `master` once considered stable.
+Ongoing development will be done in the `develop` branch with merges done into `master` once considered stable.

 To contribute an improvement to this project, fork the repo and open a pull request to the `develop` branch.
 Alternatively, if you have push access to this repo, create a feature branch prefixed by `feature/` and then open an intra-repo PR from that branch to `develop`.